How To Bypass Password On Android

 • Press and hold the power button and volume down button simultaneously until the recovery mode menu appears.
 The exact button combination may vary depending on your device model.
 Refer to your device's manual for instructions.

-• Use the volume buttons to navigate to the "wipe data/factory reset" option.
+• Use the volume buttons to manage to the "wipe data/factory reset" option.

 • Press the power button to select the option.